IS NOW THE RIGHT TIME TO THINK ABOUT YOUR NEXT VEHICLE?

 The Supply Chain is pretty much exactly what it sounds like.
 When you manufacture a car, or anything else that could be considered complicated (like a telephone or a computer), parts are rarely, if ever, produced at the same plant.
 In fact, you’ll likely find that the wires come from one place, the computer chips from somewhere else, the doors from another factory and the engine and gearbox from two more.

-We go into further detail about how a car is manufactured and how many different factories contribute different parts to the production of a single vehicle in our article Where’s my new car coming from?.
+We go into further detail about how a car is manufactured and how many different factories contribute components used in the production of a single vehicle in our article Where’s my new car coming from?

 So, the Supply Chain itself is actually the ‘chain’ of different factories that ‘supply’ the factory where the vehicle is actually put together with the thousands of parts needed to manufacture the end product (be it a car, van or anything else).